VijaydityaSarker/HI-ALIEN/README.md

-# UFO Data Visualisation- Vega-lite Visualisation
+# Hi Alien is a UFO Data Vega-lite Visualisation Dashboard

 •	Developed an interactive visualisation dashboard using Vega-Lite to explore and analyse a complex quantitative dataset from the 2019 Tidy Tuesday Collection.